oneeve8/kobble-data/content/Tutorial2.md

 To boldface your word use two asterisks before and after the word you want bolded.

+To create a division line use three asterisks.

+Check o

 add an image or video to a Markdown file.

 To add an image, the Markdown syntax is an exclamation point,